-DDS and DMD are degrees awarded to dentists.
-DDS means Doctor of Dental Surgery.
-DMD can mean either Doctor of Medicine in Dentistry or Doctor of Dental Medicine.
-While those titles may sound different, the American Dental Association (ADA) explains that they refer to the same degrees.
-Some universities award dental graduates with a DDS, while others award a DMD.
-Both degrees have the same curriculum requirements.
+DDS and DMD are the acronyms of the degrees dentists earn after finishing dental school.
+DDS means Doctor of Dental Surgery, and DMD can mean either Doctor of Medicine in Dentistry or Doctor of Dental Medicine.
+While the names are different, the American Dental Association (ADA) explains that they represent the same education.
+Some universities may grant dental graduates with a DDS, and others grant a DMD, but both degrees have the same requirements.